 The School offers a four-year program leading to the degree, Bachelor of Science in Education - Early Childhood and Childhood Education (birth-grade 6), with a liberal arts concentration.
-Students who wish to obtain New York State initial certification in both Early Childhood Education and Childhood Education (birth-grade 6) and to major in education must complete the following requirements.
+Students who wish to obtain New York State initial certification in both Early Childhood Education and Childhood Education (birth-grade 6) and to major in education must complete the field experience requirements.
+The program outline below is designed primarily for entering freshmen.
+Transfer students may have to spend one extra semester o more to fulfill program requirements.
+Each block of courses has related practicum requirements.
+Placement for practica is facilitated by the Ella Chine Shear School of Education staff.